 - Annoying push notifications

 Water Tracker Waterllama (say that five times fast) recommended I drink nearly 71 ounces a day.
-The app’s worst feature was its reminders—they frequently included grammar mistakes, nonsensical suggestions, and scary mentions of health problems connected with dehydration.
-As with other apps, hitting the goal this app set for me wasn’t difficult (as long as I could easily access water wherever I was) but if I wasn’t already drinking enough water, the reminders wouldn’t have done much to get me there.
+The app’s worst feature was its reminders.
+They frequently included grammar mistakes, nonsensical suggestions, and scary mentions of health problems connected with dehydration.
+As with other apps, hitting the goal this app set for me wasn’t difficult.
+But if I wasn’t already drinking enough water, the reminders wouldn’t have done much to get me there.

 Our research and review process is intended for informational purposes only—never as a substitute for medical treatment, diagnosis, or advice.
 Recommendations or information found on this site do not infer a doctor-patient relationship.
 Always consult a healthcare provider if you have questions about how a product, service, or intervention may impact your individual physical or mental health.